RoboJackets/igvc-software/documents/design/actual_barrel_segmentation.md

 Subtask 6 (/): (If necessary) Work on Auto Hyperparameter Tuning.

 Subtask 7 (3-4 weeks into 2019 Spring): Test and tune the algorithm under simulated data.

+Subtask 8 (4-5 weeks into 2019 Spring): Work on calculating and outputting metrics.